Trombones

 Associate Professor of Trombone, University of Delaware

-Principal Trombone, Johnstown Symphony
+Principal Trombone, Johnstown Symphony, 2nd Trombone.
+Lancaster Symphony

-Ralph Sauer bell / TB47-62 / TY / Axial Valve
+Tenor: Ralph Sauer bell / TB47-62 / TY / Axial Valve

 "I've been playing Shires trombones since 2002 and I love the richness of sound and centered intonation that elevate my performance.
 The continued innovations in design and options have allowed me to change equipment to adapt with my performance needs and preferences.
 Simply the best instruments I've ever played."